Don’t let raw ingredients go to waste

 A consent agreement between the discharger and sewage undertaker determines the volume and concentration of materials a company is allowed to release into the waste water discharge stream.
 Detectronic works with companies to keep them compliant by introducing measures to monitor and manage trade effluent and water consumption more efficiently and often saving them money too.

-Our latest range of sensors and equipment can monitor flows of water, waste water, surface water and quality including everything from oils, organics and suspended solids to pH, chlorine, ammonia, nitrates and metals.
+Our range of sensors and instrumentation can monitor flows of water, waste water, surface water and water quality composition.
+The ORAKEL System can monitor parameters including but not limited to organics, suspended solids, pH, chlorine and metals.

 Recently,by helping a processing plant take control of its waste water and reduce the strength of its effluent produced following repeated breaches of their consent, the company is benefiting from annual savings in excess of £110,533 per year.